-Add an outport (cost) that provides the calculated optimal cost (scalar) of the quadratic program during operation.
-The computed value is an indication of controller performance.
-If the controller is performing well, the value is low.
-However, if the optimization problem is infeasible, this value is meaningless.
+Add an outport (cost) that provides the optimal quadratic programming objective function value at the current time (a non-negative scalar).
+If the controller is performing well and no constraints have been violated, the value should be small.
+If the optimization problem is infeasible, however, the value is meaningless.
 (See qp.status.)

 The following block diagram (from Analysis of Control Sequences Optimized by MPC on a Double Integrator SystemAnalysis of Control Sequences Optimized by MPC on a Double Integrator System) illustrates how to use this option.
 The diagram shows how to collect diagnostic data and send it to the To Workspace2 block, which creates the variable, useq, in the workspace.
 Run the example to see how the optimal sequence evolves with time.

 Add an outport (qp.status) that allows you to monitor the status of the QP solver.

 If a QP problem is solved successfully at a given control interval, the qp.status output returns the number of QP solver iterations used in computation.
 This value is a finite, positive integer and is proportional to the time required for the calculations.
 Thus, a large value means a relatively slow block execution at this time interval.

 The QP solver may fail to find an optimal solution for the following reasons: